Playing for, Working with, and Replacing MY COACH

 We are headed to Averett University now, and I can’t wait to talk and listen to coach.
 We have 10 regular season games remaining, and I know that those remaining games will allow me some more time to soak in much more wisdom and knowledge.
 I also know that those ten games won’t allow me all of the time I wish I could have with Coach Lambert.
 Nevertheless, as I approach my moment, my time as a Head Coach, I will strive to be the type of man Coach Lambert has been and has taught me to try to become: A man of character, wisdom, and love.
 As excited as I am to begin my journey, I have mixed emotions because I really don’t want his to end.
 What a Hall Fame career coach has had and no one, especially me, could have asked for a better role model.
 His shoes are impossible to fill, but I am ready to give it my best shot.
 Thank you is not enough to say, but with all the gratitude I have, I say “Thank you, Coach” for giving me so much time, advice, friendship, patience, and blessing to be the next head coach at Maryville College.

-Raul Placeres is the Associate Head Basketball Coach and soon to be successor to Coach Randy Lambert at Maryville College in Tennessee.
-After standout playing career at Keystone Junior College and Maryville College, Coach Placeres began his coaching career at Gatlinburg Pittman High School.
+Raul Placeres is the Head Basketball Coach at Maryville College in Tennessee.
+After a standout playing career at Keystone Junior College and Maryville College, Coach Placeres began his coaching career at Gatlinburg Pittman High School.
 Twice he was named Sevier County coach of the year.
 Since returning to his alma mater as a coach they have captured a Great South Conference Title, two USA South Regular Season titles and an NCAA Tournament bid.
 Follow him on twitter @Coachplaceres